davisk93/ROST-Begging-Behavior/README.md

 # Begging Behavior as an Honest Signal of Need and Parent-Offspring Association in Roseate Terns

 Davis, K.L., S.M.
 Karpanty, J.A.
 Spendelow, J.B.
 Cohen, M.A.
 Althouse, K.C.
 Parsons, C.F.
 Luttazi.
-In Review.
 Begging behavior as an honest signal of need and parent-offspring association in roseate terns.
-Behavioral Ecology.

 ### Please contact the first author for questions about the data or code: Kayla Davis (davisk93@msu.edu)
 _______________________________________________________________________________________________________________________________________